scottkuhl/awesome-winui/README.md

 Articles are listed by newest date first.

+* [Top 10 Uno Platform developments to look forward to in 2021](https://platform.uno/blog/top-10-uno-platform-developments-to-look-forward-to-in-2021/) - (December 23, 2020) - December is usually dominated by top-10 lists for the year that is about to pass.
+While Uno-wise we had a great 2020, we’d rather look forward to 2021 and define what will make it great.
+This list is a compilation of our team wishes, as well as early looks at the data we are gathering from our 2021 roadmap survey (still open btw).

 * [Uno Platform 3.4 – Maturing the supported control set](https://platform.uno/blog/uno-platform-3-4-maturing-the-supported-control-set/) - (December 22, 2020) - In early parts of 2020 we had released support for many new platforms – macOS, Linux, Skia and flirted with Tizen.
 In the second half of the year, as WinUI matured more, we focused on providing day-0 support for WinUI releases.
 Starting from today’s 3.4 release and in the period ahead when WinUI is expected to RTM, we will be putting an even bigger focus on maturing Uno Platform by providing a growing set of controls and mappings to existing WinUI and 3rd party components.

 * [Uno Platform 2021 Roadmap Survey](https://platform.uno/blog/uno-platform-2021-roadmap-survey/) - (December 17, 2020) - TLDR: Take Uno Platform 5-minute Survey now to help us decide 2021 priorities.